You are here

 Some charter schools may require this in addition to any requirements needed for CDE, in which case you will get printed for both your charter school and for CDE.

 Getting fingerprinted as a non-licensed employee of public school district (bus driver, custodian, office staff, etc)

-Fingerprint results will go directly to your school district -- not to CDE -- and cannot be used for licensing purposes.
+The background check results will go directly to your school district -- not to CDE -- and cannot be used for licensing purposes.

 Q: I live outside of Colorado, do I have to come to Colorado to be fingerprinted?

-A. Please visit https://www.ssa.gov/ssnumber/ for more information and to initiate the process.
+A: Visit https://www.ssa.gov/ssnumber/ for more information and to initiate the process.

-Q: Can I get fingerprinted at my local police or Sheriff's Office?
+Q: Can I get fingerprinted at my local police or sheriff's office?

-- View an overview of circumstances that may result in Denial, Suspension, Revocation, or Annulment of Licenses.
+- View an overview of circumstances that may result in Denial, Suspension, Revocation or Annulment of Licenses.